PardusEidolon/Cardano-testnet-multiasset-support/# Setting up Cardano Node relay using docker_WIN.md

 Just checking the current slot ^

-6. generate your key pairs
+6. Cd into the config folder and generate your key pairs

 ```
 cardano-cli address key-gen --verification-key-file payment.vkey --signing-key-file payment.skey